-Family releases statement describing Westlake man who was shot, killed by deputy on I-90
+Call logs reveal new details as family releases statement describing Westlake man who was killed by deputy

 **To watch that video, click here**

+The call logs also indicated that Luengo's parents told an officer their son is suicidal and is possibly homicidal.
+Luengo's wife told FOX 8 News that statement was not said.
+"That is 100 percent false," she told our Matt Wright.

+Officers pinged Luengo's cell phone and checked with businesses along West 117th trying to find him.

-Luengo was reportedly a well-known business man in Westlake.
-He and his father owned a company called Constructability, which just last year received the Community Pillar Award from the Northeast Ohio Hispanic Chamber of Commerce.
+Luengo was reportedly a well-known businessman in Westlake.
+He and his father owned a company called ConstructAbility, which just last year received the Community Pillar Award from the Northeast Ohio Hispanic Chamber of Commerce.

 Westlake City Councilman Michael Killeen told our Stacey Frey that Luengo was married, spoke several languages and played tennis.
 Killeen also said the behavior Luengo exhibited Thursday was very out of character.

-Note: **Editor's note: Westlake police corrected their call log to reflect that police did NOT have information that Mr. Luengo had suicidal tendencies before 5/24/18.
-Westlake police say miscommunication during the quickly evolving incident caused an inaccuracy which has been corrected.